 We are reminded not to listen to the ‘naysayers’.
 Those who are always negative have closed minds and aren’t living their full potential – if they were to live to their full potential, they would realise that anything is possible.
 This is a great reminder to not let others bring you down.

 You should focus on following your own dreams and doing what you want to do.
 Stop worrying about what other people think and pleasing them.

-For me, Hero couldn’t match the incredible read that The Secret was.
-Having said that, there were still so many things to take away from this book and some pretty powerful sections that I loved.
+There are many things to take away from Hero and some pretty powerful sections to boot.
 A book that’s full of motivation and reminders to follow your dreams and live a life you love.